1234quan1234/Firefly/README.md

 HC,4.65,36
 ```

-These ranks show **average position across all configurations** — crucial for fair comparison.
+These ranks show **average position across all configurations** for each algorithm.

 ## 📊 Visualizations (Academic Standards)